Car Trouble Again

 Before heading off though, I check the car’s tyre pressures again.
 After initially appearing to be correct in Cleveland, they were low again when I arrived last night.
 At least they were still equal all around.
 Plus on the drive down from Cleveland I had none of the handling issues from the previous night.
 The readings remain low this morning so whilst the guy last night helped, I need more air.

 I then remember when searching for a hotel pre-trip seeing a Sears Auto Center on the map just across from the hotel.
 So I retrace my route and pull up outside.
 There’s no reception area that I can see so just wander into the garage and find a mechanic.
 Situation explained, he says “Sure, bring the car in.”
 5 minutes later I’m driving out on 35 psi tyres, and because it was an Auto Center the guy used a proper tyre pressure gauge.
-Big shout to Sears Auto Center for helping me out!
+Big shout to Sears Auto Center for helping me out (although the Centers have now all closed)!
 Hopefully they’ll be no more mention of tyres or pressures on this road trip.
-(NB.
+(PS.
 There isn’t…)

 The Pro Football Hall of Fame

 Back onto I-77 S and towards the Pro Football Hall of Fame a couple of miles south.
 It’s a damp, miserable and overcast day, just the sort to be inside in a museum.
 I’d read before that the Hall of Fame charges $10 to park, a complete rip-off.
 Searching on Google Maps and Street View I’d found some streets nearby where it looked like I could park for free.
 But when I get there, it’s a building site.
 The HoF is undertaking some massive new developments like a hotel and other things.
 They obviously bought up the land nearby and Street View is out of date.
 There’s no other option other than to go and park in their lot.
 Not happy.
 Please note HoF, to charge $10 on top of the entrance fee is outrageous.